phalcon-orphanage/docs/en/api/Phalcon_Mvc_Model_Resultset_Simple.rst

-public *array*  **toArray** ()
+public *array*  **toArray** ([*boolean* $renameColumns])

 Returns a complete resultset as an array, if the resultset has a big number of rows it could consume more memory than currently it does.
+Export the resultset to an array couldn't be faster with a large number of records